coveo/source.coveo.com/_posts/2021-02-15-how-to-to-leverage-search-pages-api.md

 At Coveo Professional Services, the JSUI integration in our client environments can be painful.
 Here are a few key points to illustrate:

 - Code is packaged before deployment, JavaScript and CSS are easily bundled, yet we still need to make sure it ends up between the HTML head element of our client pages.
-- Ideally, the HTML would be handled in a separate file on the client system, the reality is that it is common that our HTML must be appended to an existing client file, which is adding some merge operations.
+- Ideally, the HTML would be handled in a separate file on the client system.
+The reality is that it is common that our HTML must be appended to an existing client file, which is adding some merge operations.
 - The deployment process will vary from one client to another.
 It can be done within a few minutes for some client and for others it will take days.
 - Quite often, the client Web technology forces us to ramp up on systems we don't know (and no, it is not necessarily a good opportunity to learn something new).
-- Finally, like our R&D teams, we like the benefits of Continuous deployment, but we rarely have the opportunity to enjoy it.
+- Finally, like our R&D teams, we like the benefits of Continuous deployment, but we rarely have the opportunity to enjoy them.

-Even for clients who integrate JSUI by themselves, it is usually coupled to their own Web application putting UI Integration and deployments at risk!
+Even for clients who integrate the JSUI by themselves, it is usually coupled to their own Web application putting UI Integration and deployments at risk!
 Ideally, the Coveo integration would be a one time job and require minimum code.
 Now let's see how client UI and JSUI development can be decoupled.

 ## Hosted Search Pages API

-Recently, [Search Pages API](https://platform.cloud.coveo.com/docs?urls.primaryName=Search Pages#/) has been improved, it now lets us download all the resources required to load a search page.
+Recently, [Search Pages API](https://platform.cloud.coveo.com/docs?urls.primaryName=Search Pages#/) has been improved.
+It now lets us download all the resources required to load a search page.

 ![Sitecore Hosted Search page Editor]({{ site.baseurl }}/images/2021-02-15-leverage-hosted-search-pages/1852-DragAndDroppingComponentsExample.gif)

 ## Sitecore Hosted Search page component

 The Coveo for Sitecore product team were the first to jump on the occasion to leverage the Search Page API upgrade.
-They have added a [Sitecore server side component](https://docs.coveo.com/en/3257/coveo-for-sitecore-v5/integrate-a-coveo-platform-search-page-in-a-sitecore-item) that renders an HTML component, then the JavaScript bundled in Coveo for Sitecore handles the code logic to fetch Coveo API. [^1]
+They have added a [Sitecore server side component](https://docs.coveo.com/en/3257/coveo-for-sitecore-v5/integrate-a-coveo-platform-search-page-in-a-sitecore-item) that renders an HTML component.
+The JavaScript bundled in Coveo for Sitecore then handles the code logic to fetch the Coveo API. [^1]

 ![Sitecore Hosted Search page component]({{ site.baseurl }}/images/2021-02-15-leverage-hosted-search-pages/SitecoreHostedSearchPage.png)